Connect with TQL and create a schema

 If you wish to use a schema other than the default one, create it now:

-CREATE TABLEcommand for each table you will create, using the information in Plan the schema.
+CREATE TABLEcommand for each table you are creating, using the information in Plan the schema.

 Foreign key declaration within a

-CREATE TABLEwill show the table created even if there are problems with the foreign key.
-Therefore, it is good practice to also issue a separate
+CREATE TABLEshow that the table was created even if there are problems with the foreign key.
+Therefore, it is good practice to issue a separate

 ALTER TABLE ADD CONSTRAINT FOREIGN KEYcommand.